Prottoy2938/ingredient-blog/_posts/major-new-update-in-ingredient.md

   url: "https://i.ibb.co/bLcW1Fk/filter-image.png"
 ---

-> :arrow_right: Over the past couple of weeks, there have been some major changes in the Ingredient application.
+> Over the past couple of weeks, there have been some major changes in the Ingredient application.
 Some of these changes includes video suggestion, related images,more detailed info on the recipe/dish, ingredient purchasing option and a new blog.

 Heres a brief review:

-### 1. Related Image suggestion
+### Related Image suggestion

 For each recipe, the application tries to show related images about the dish.
 So the user can get a better idea of the dish.
 To do this, the application uses images from _[Pexels](https://www.pexels.com/)_ and _[Unsplash](https://unsplash.com/)_.